-Tsum Valley Trek is less frequented and wonderful set of mix culture and mountain.
-Tsum Valley is close to Tibetan border and influenced by Tibetan culture.
+Tsum Valley Trek is a less frequented and wonderful set of mixed cultures and mountains.
+Tsum Valley is close to the Tibetan border and influenced by Tibetan culture.
 The Valley of Himalayan pilgrimage, Tsum Valley trek takes us to the northern part of Nepal.
 The trail heads up the valley of the Budi Gandaki River through the wild and unexplored country.
-Most part of this region settlement is by members of the Gurung ethnic groups.
-A good cup of the local cultivated natural coffee gives you the pleasure of Himalayan coffee.
+Most part of this region’s settlement is by members of the Gurung ethnic groups.
+A good cup of locally cultivated natural coffee gives you the pleasure of Himalayan coffee.
 Tatopani hot springs will help you to relax on this intensive trial.

 People in Tsum Valley still practice polyandry system.
 They have their own unique culture, tradition, & dialect.
 Compared to many other destinations, residents of this valley reported that they have seen or found the signs of Mehta.
 Mehta can also be referred to as the Yeti or ‘Abominable Snowman’.

-If you are planning to do a trek in the Manaslu region, one should not miss doing the Tsum Valley Trek.
+If you are planning to do a trek in the Manaslu region, one should not miss doing the Tsum Valley.
 Compared to other regions this region is an absolute highlight, with strong, friendly, hospitable people.
 Living Buddhist culture and untouched wildlife because of Buddhist prohibitions on hunting.

 Name of the Trek: Tsum Valley and Manaslu Trek